-- Ensuring the content marketing plan is followed.
-Content marketing manager needs to make syre that all the publications are posted according to the editorial calendar.
 In a busy corporate environment, it’s easy to lose control over the schedule.
-Following the plan is vital, no matter whether you create publications for your own business or for your customers.
+Following the content marketing plan is vital!
+No matter whether you create publications for your own business or your customers.

 The Perfect Content Marketing Manager

 NR Media Group has created an infographic on what makes a perfect content manager.
-Their findings are based on 300 job listings that show what employers look for in an ideal manager.
+Their findings combine 300 job listings that show what employers put in the ideal content marketing job description.